meilof/scapi/doc/source/quickstart.rst

 The first thing that needs to be done to obtain communication services is to setup the connections between the different parties.
 Each party needs to run the setup process at the end of which the established connections are obtained.
 The established connections are called *channels*.

-The ``CommunicationSetup`` Class is responsible for establishing secure communication to other parties.
+The ``CommunicationSetup`` Classes are responsible for establishing secure communication to other parties.
 An application requesting from ``CommunicationSetup`` to prepare for communication needs to call the ``CommunicationSetup::prepareForCommunication()`` function:

-.. java:method:: Map<InetSocketAddress, Channel> prepareForCommunication(List<Party> listOfParties, ConnectivitySuccessVerifier successLevel, long timeOut, boolean enableNagle)
+.. java:method:: Map<String, Channel> prepareForCommunication(List<PartyData> listOfParties, long timeOut)

-    :param List<Party> listOfParties: The list of parties to connect to.
+    :param List<PartyData> listOfParties: The list of parties to connect to.
 As a convention, we will set the first party in the list to be the requesting party, that is, the party represented by the application.
-    :param ConnectivitySuccessVerifier successLevel: The type of connecting success required.
     :param long timeOut: A time-out (in milliseconds) specifying how long to wait for connections to be established and secured.
-    :param boolean enableNagle: Whether or not `Nagle’s algorithm <http://en.wikipedia.org/wiki/Nagle's_algorithm>` can be enabled.
     :return: a map of the established channels.

 Let's add the following method to the ``DlogExample`` class: